uppercasserole/stardew_marriage_speedruns/routes/multiplayer/2p_emily_maru_intermediate/stardew_marriage_2p_intermediate_maru.md

 ### Spring 27, Y2
 - Give all winter forage to Emily Player
 - Chop Trees
-- Gift Maru in her bedroom at 9:30am
+- Gift a cauliflower to Maru in her bedroom at 9:30am
 - Upgrade house at Robin's
 - Pass out

 ### Summer 10, Y2
+- Receive bouquet from Emily player
 - Chop Trees
-- Birthday Gift, Bouquet, Talk to Maru in her bedroom at 9am
+- Gift Maru a cauliflower, then the bouquet, then talk in her bedroom at 9am
 - Pass out

 ### Summer 11, Y2
 - Give Emily Player 1 Gold cauliflower
 - SHIP EVERYTHING except for 2 Gold cauliflower.
 You only need 2 cauliflower, 1 for gifting and 1 for luau.
 - Chop Trees
-- Gift at 8:10am between Robin's house and the clinic (Maru walking to work)
+- Gift a cauliflower to Maru at 8:10am between Robin's house and the clinic (Maru walking to work)
 - Luau at 9am (Gold cauliflower)

 ### Summer 13 (or 12 if raining), Y2